Mark Sanford extramarital affair: Post governorship

 After leaving office, Sanford was photographed in January 2011 by the Argentinian magazine Caras together with Chapur at a Uruguayan resort in Punta del Este.

 In August 2011, in an interview with the New York Times, Sanford was asked whether it was still the case that Chapur was his "soul mate".
 He responded, "I would say that I have more than well described all of my emotions and feelings toward Maria.
-And out of fairness to my boys and to folks that I’ve hurt, I’m not going to say more than this: any of those seemingly goofy feelings that I described a couple years back have intensified, not dissipated, with time."
+And out of fairness to my boys and to folks that I've hurt, I'm not going to say more than this: any of those seemingly goofy feelings that I described a couple years back have intensified, not dissipated, with time."

 In August 2012, Sanford became engaged to Chapur.

 In 2013, Sanford ran in and won the special election to fill the vacancy created by the resignation of Tim Scott from the United States House of Representatives.
 Chapur made no public appearances during the campaign with the exception of one.
 She attended the victory party on April 2 to celebrate Sanford's winning the Republican primaries.
 The party was the first time that Chapur met two of Sanford's children.

-Sanford would go onto serve two more terms in Congress, but in 2018, he was ousted in his party's primary election by Katie Arrington, who managed to barely avoid a runoff.
+Sanford would go on to serve two more terms in Congress, but in 2018, he was ousted in his party's primary election by Katie Arrington, who managed to barely avoid a runoff.
 Arrington lost to Democrat Joe Cunningham, in a very close race flipping the seat.

 Sanford and Chapur's engagement was broken off in September 2014.